An Empirical reionization history model inferred from the low-redshift Lyman continuum survey and the star-forming galaxies at $z>8$: Abstract

 \section{Abstract}

 We present a new analysis of the rest-frame UV and optical spectra of a sample of three $z>8$ galaxies discovered behind the gravitational lensing cluster RX\,J2129.4+0009.
-We combine these observations with those of a sample of $z>7.5$ galaxies from the literature, for which similar measurements are available.
+We combine these observations with $z>7.5$ galaxies from the literature, for which similar measurements are available.
 As already pointed out in other studies, the high [\oiii]$\lambda$5007/[\oii]$\lambda$3727 ratios ($O_{32}$) and steep UV continuum slopes ($\beta$) are consistent with the values observed for low redshift Lyman continuum emitters, suggesting that such galaxies contribute to the ionizing budget of the intergalactic medium.
-We construct a logistic regression model to estimate the probability of a galaxy being a Lyman continuum emitter based on the measured \MUV, $\beta$, and $O_{32}$ values.
-Using this probability together with the UV luminosity function, we construct an empirical model that estimates the contribution of high redshift galaxies to reionization based on these observable quantities.
-Our analysis shows that at $z\sim8$, the average escape fraction of the galaxy population (i.e., including both LyC emitters and non-emitters) varies with \MUV, with brighter galaxies having larger \fesc.
-For $M_{UV}$ $< -$19 we find an average escape fraction of 20$\%$, decreasing to almost zero for \MUV$>-16$.
-Galaxies with intermediate UV luminosity ($-19 <$ $M_{UV}$ $< -16$) contribute half of the ionizing photons.
-The relative contribution of faint versus bright galaxies depends on redshift, with UV bright galaxies ($-23 <$ $M_{UV}$ $< -19$) becoming more important over time and reaching $\approx 40\%$ at the end of reionization around $z=6$.
+We construct a logistic regression model to estimate the probability of a galaxy being a Lyman continuum emitter based on the measured \MUV, $\beta$, and $O_{32}$.
+Using this probability and the UV luminosity function, we construct an empirical model that estimates the contribution of high redshift galaxies to reionization.
+The preferred scenario in our analysis shows that at $z\sim8$, the average escape fraction of the galaxy population (i.e., including both LyC emitters and non-emitters) varies with \MUV, with intermediate UV luminosity ($-19<M_{UV}<-16$) galaxies having larger escape fraction.
+Galaxies with faint UV luminosity ($-16<M_{UV}<-13.5$) contribute most of the ionizing photons.
+The relative contribution of faint versus bright galaxies depends on redshift, with the intermediate UV galaxies becoming more important over time.
+UV bright galaxies, although more likely to be LCEs at a given log($O_{32}$) and $\beta$, contribute the least of the total ionizing photon budget.